-It is in particle physics that the theory of special relativity really comes into its own, for the particles have so little mass that they travel with speeds which approach closely that of light.

-The most striking feature of the theory, that mass and energy are equivalent, is shown by the way in which, for example, π mesons are produced out of nucleon-nucleon collisions: some of the kinetic energy of the initial nucleons is converted to mass energy, with the consequent materialization of the π mesons (and perhaps other particles) in the final state.
+It is in particle physics that the theory of special relativity really comes into its own, for the particles have so little mass that even relatively low-energy particles travel with speeds approaching the speed of light.
+The most striking feature of the theory, that mass and energy are equivalent (i.e. $E = mc^2$ ) is illustrated in this experiment (for example) by the way in which particles are produced in the pion-nucleon collisions: some of the kinetic energy of the initial pion is converted to mass energy, with the consequent materialization of the particles in the final state.

 In any interaction between particles, both vector momentum, and total energy must be conserved.
-We can write this symbolically as and where i and f label the initial and final states, respectively.
+This can be written symbolically as and where the indices i and f label the initial and final states, respectively.
 Note that in (1), since it is a vector equation, three equations, referring to the x, y and z directions are implied, and that in (2), E means total energy (i.e. mass energy plus kinetic energy).